 Another opportunity is to claim Section 179 expense which effectively provides the same benefit as

 And the best exception of all, the de minimis safe harbor election,

 Don’t Know When to Deduct?
 Ask a Pro!

 The idea here is that it’s not always obvious when you’re eligible to claim a deduction for a purchase or an expense.
 It depends.

-That’s OK because your marketing practice should have a competent Tax Strategist who knows these rules.
+That’s OK because your business should have a competent tax advisor who knows these rules.

 Don’t have a Tax Strategist that will save you the big bucks?
 Let’s hop on a 15-minute chat so you can get to know one.